 The Executive Director owns a lake house near the camp facilities that he allows the Organization to use free of charge throughout the year for staff and camp events.
 From time to time, it is rented by attendees of the events.
-Rental fees owed to the Organization by the Executive Director were \$775 and \$0 as of September 30, 2020 and 2019, respectively.
+Rental fees owed to the Organization by the Executive Director were \$425 as of September 30, 2021 and rental fees owed to the Executive Director from the Organization were \$775 as of September 30, 2020.

 The Organization owes a total of \$40,000 to the Executive Director and another family member.
-The notes are non-interest bearing and are payable on demand.
-See Note 8.
+The notes are noninterest bearing and are payable on demand.
+See note 8.